evncosta/100-Days-of-Code/Day 7/README.md

 A classic word-guessing game implemented in Python with ASCII art visuals and interactive gameplay.
 This project was completed as part of **Day 7** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 7: Hangman** in the 100 Days of Code curriculum.
+It represents a significant step up in complexity, combining multiple programming concepts into a complete game application.

 ## 🎯 Project Overview

 The Hangman game features: